-I cannot commit to attend every class in the term block so can I just pay for those classes I come to?
+I cannot commit to attend every class in the block, so can I just pay for those classes I come to?

 No, we’re sorry but many of our classes are fully subscribed and you are paying for your place, even when you are unable to attend every week.
 Paying for all the classes at the start will encourage you to give your class your commitment as we give you ours.
 We are in the business of teaching, this is not our hobby, it is our full-time job.

 If you’re new to a class, you can pay for the first one at the rates above, and then pay for the remaining classes in the block when you’re sure it will be suitable for you – we want it to be the right thing for you.

 Should I let you know if I cannot come to a class?